Helpful facts about timber frame/post and beam homes

 To ensure the appropriate level of commitment and dedication in becoming a Woodhouse® independent builder-dealer, we require that you pay $3,000 to cover the cost of your training and sales tools.
 The samples, displays, and other sales tools provided by Woodhouse® alone justify this total cost.
 This minimal investment provides the opportunity to establish your company as a leader in the timber frame home industry.

-The education you receive, the name-recognition you receive by aligning with Woodhouse®, the support you receive from our national-network of builder-dealers will set you and your company on a road to success in the timber frame industry.
+The education you receive, the name-recognition you receive by aligning with Woodhouse®, and the support you receive from our national-network of builder-dealers will set you and your company on a road to success in the timber frame industry.

 With the exception of the Woodhouse® training course fee, there are no other fees to become a Woodhouse®; IBD.